AriFordsham/GHCWiki/building/preparation/tools.md

 <table><tr><th>[ libffi](http://sourceware.org/libffi/)</th>
 <td>TODO Document this.
 I stumbled on this as a new dependency as a user, but I cannot comment further.
 </td></tr></table>

+## Nofib

+To build the nofib suite, you will also need to have installed:

+1. The Haskell html and regex-compat packages
+1. The dos2unix tool (sometimes provided by the "tofrodos" package)